 Sometimes apps can consume too much memory and cause the container to crash.

 To diagnose whether an app is restarting due to high memory consumption, navigate to your app’s overview page, click the Insights tab, and review the Memory graph.
-If the app is consuming 100% or near 100% of its alloted memory before restarting, the app is likely crashing due to memory issues.
+If the app is consuming 100% or near 100% of its allotted memory before restarting, the app is likely crashing due to memory issues.

 Sometimes the app may be consuming memory faster than the Memory graph can update, causing the app to crash and restart several times in quick succession with no clear reason.
 This can make diagnosing the problem more difficult as the app’s runtime metrics are refreshed with each restart.
 If your app is crashing almost immediately after a restart and isn’t throwing any runtime errors, it is likely experiencing memory issues.

-If the app is meant to consume more memory than the amount alloted by your app’s plan, update the plan in the app’s Settings tab to include more memory.
+If the app is meant to consume more memory than the amount allotted by your app’s plan, update the plan in the app’s Settings tab to include more memory.
 If the app is consuming more memory than it is meant to, you may need to troubleshoot the app’s code for memory leaks.

 The local disk space on a host instance running a container is ephemeral and limited to 2 GiB.
 If the disk is filled to capacity, App Platform detects the container as unhealthy and restarts it.
 We recommend using the app’s available disk storage only as temporary storage.